Retribution Paladin PvP Rotation and Playstyle (Dragonflight 10.2)

 Before talking about the damage rotations, it is important to know what will be used to generate and spend Holy Power.
 This is extremely important because Retribution Paladins have limited mobility, so when you reach your target, you want to deal as much damage as you can.
 Here are the abilities that will generate Holy Power:

-Crusading Strikes has become the default talent, turning your auto attacks into
+Crusading Strikes turns your auto attacks into

 Crusader Strike that generate Holy Power every other attack.